 Now, he has to wait for his hearing on January 14th to get permission to list the famous Beverly House for sale.

-For a horsehead-free look at the Beverly House, check out the video below from Lemonlight Media:
+For a horsehead-free look at the Beverly House, check out the videos below: